pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ![](./assets/learning-omp_role-specific-workflow_assgn-rev2.png)

 At this stage, reviewers associated with the press evaluate the submission.
-In an Open or Blind review, an editor can contact reviewers as well as revise their due dates by clicking the icon next to their names.
+In an Open or Anonymous Reviewer/Disclosed Author review, an editor can contact reviewers as well as revise their due dates by clicking the icon next to their names.

 ![](./assets/learning-omp_role-specific-workflow_assgn-rev3.png)